HIIT vs LISS: Which is More Effective for Fat Loss?

 HIIT and LISS are contrasting workout approaches that offer different benefits and cater to varying fitness goals.

-HIIT is ideal for those seeking time-efficient workouts, maximum calorie burn, and improved cardiovascular fitness in shorter durations.
+HIIT has been a game changer to my clients who were seeking for time-efficient workouts, maximum calorie burn, and improved cardiovascular fitness in shorter durations.

 LISS is suitable for individuals looking for low-impact, longer-duration workouts that enhance endurance, burn fat, and provide active recovery.